 Eastern philosophy has so much to offer to both philosophers and seekers alike.

-Indeed, philosophy (as in deep thinking) is coupled with meditation, deeper insights naturally arise.
+Indeed, philosophy (as in deep thinking) is coupled with meditation, and deeper insights naturally arise.
 Such is the power of meditation to my mind, and my reason for its interest.

-For if meaning is found in the Delphic maxim, know thy self, then meaning is found from inside the contemplative life to be sure.
+For if the meaning is found in the Delphic maxim, know thy self, then meaning is found from inside the contemplative life to be sure.